Matrix (music)

 Co-ordinated matrices may possess "bound-upness" or "at-oddness", depending on the degree to which they are connected to each other or go their separate ways, respectively, and are more or less easy to reconcile.
 The matrices of the larger matrix known as sonata rondo form are more bound up than the matrices of rondo form, while African and Indian music feature more rhythmic at-oddness than European music's coinciding beats, and European harmony features more at-oddness (between the melody and bass) than the preceding organum.
-At-oddness is a matter of degree, and almost all at odd matrices are partially bound up.
+At-oddness is a matter of degree, and almost all odd matrices are partially bound up.

 Mathematical matrices in music

 Mathematical matrices are used in the visualization of all permutations or forms of a tone row or set in music written using the twelve tone technique or serialism (set-complex).